SEPTA Key

 The SEPTA Key card is a smart card that is used for automated fare collection on the SEPTA public transportation network in the Philadelphia metropolitan area.
-It can be used throughout SEPTA's transit system (bus, trolley, subway, high speed line), and on Regional Rail.
+It can be used throughout SEPTA's transit system, including buses and SEPTA Metro, and on Regional Rail.

 History

 Before the Key System, SEPTA's fare collection was almost entirely manual.
 Monthly and Weekly passes were sold by a cashier at a SEPTA sales office.
 Tokens for bus, trolley and subway fare could be purchased from a vending machine at some stations, however exact change was required.
 Paper tickets and passes were used on Regional Rail.
 In 2012, SEPTA announced the Key project.
 In 2014, SEPTA began deploying the new hardware necessary for the system at each station.

 The initial rollout of the key card on transit services began with an early adoption program starting on June 13, 2016.
 Sale of Key Cards was opened to the public on February 9, 2017.
 As of June 1, 2017, weekly and monthly TransPasses (for urban transit, distinct from the TrailPasses for SEPTA Regional Rail) were no longer available in the old format, and users of those passes had to have a Key Card.
-However, the sale of weekly TransPass at third-party locations continued until July 30th, 2018.
+However, the sale of weekly TransPass at third-party locations continued until July 30, 2018.
 The sale of monthly TransPasses at third-party locations also ended in July 2018.

-Sales of paper weekly/monthly TransPasses will end at all Regional Rail stations by April 30, 2018, while token sales will end at most Regional Rail stations by April 30, 2018.
-Token sales will end at all transit sales offices on April 30, 2018.
-However, token sales at third-party locations continued until July 15, 2018.
-Furthermore, tokens will continue to be sold in bulk to social service agencies, as work continues to implement a new method for these organizations to provide SEPTA fares to their clients.
-In April 2018, SEPTA launched the external retail network for Key Cards, allowing cards to be purchased and reloaded at businesses across the Philadelphia area.
+Sales of paper weekly/monthly TransPasses at all Regional Rail stations, token sales at most Regional Rail stations and token sales at all transit sales offices ended by April 30, 2018; however, token sales at third-party locations continued until July 15.
+Tokens then continued to be sold in bulk to social service agencies, as work continued to implement a new method for those organizations to provide SEPTA fares to their clients.
+Also in April 2018, SEPTA launched the external retail network for Key Cards, allowing cards to be purchased and reloaded at businesses across the Philadelphia area.
 On August 1, 2018, SEPTA stopped issuing or honoring paper transfers; the only way to use the reduced transfer fee is through the SEPTA Key card.